kuldeepsingh/zk/ideas/nvim-keys.md

 ### Full Screen

 - CTRL-a z is to maximize the tmux window
-- "mt" will toggle full screen in the windows split or diff conditions
+- "<leader>z" will toggle full screen in the windows split or diff conditions

 ### BufferList